infinum/eightshift-docs/website/docs/basics/global-settings.md

 $gutters: global-settings(gutters);
 ```

-the output will be a map that you need to loop or fetch individual files by `get-map-strict` or `get-map-deep` function:
+the output will be a map that you need to loop or fetch individual files using `get-map-strict` or `get-map-deep` function:

 ```js
 $gutters: (